surfliner/surfliner-mirror/lark/README.md

 Lark supports a REST API for managing and consuming authority records.

+A description of the API service is available from the running application via a `GET` request on the application root (`curl http://localhost:9292/`).

 ### Retrieve (HTTP GET)

 Retrieve the content of an authority record with a matching id